wictorwilen/Microsoft-teams-docs/teams/botsconversation.md

 ## Creating a new conversation

 You can create a new 1:1 conversation with a user or start a new reply chain in a channel for your team bot.
-This allows you to message your user(s) without having them first initiate contact with your bot.
-For more information see:
+This allows you to message your user or users without having them first initiate contact with your bot.
+For more information, see the following topics:

 * [Creating a new 1:1 conversation](bots1on1.md#starting-a-11-conversation)
 * [Creating a new channel conversation](botsinchannels.md#creating-new-channel-conversation)

 ## Deleting messages

 At this point, there is no way for you to delete messages via your bot.
-You can update content in your message per above, but at this point there is no platform support to delete messages from users or your bot.
+You can update content in your message per above, but there is no platform support to delete messages from users or your bot.